Olesia32/pharo-spec-components/Documentation.md

 #### API

-- `items:` — set the list of values
+* `items:` — sets the list of available options
+* `allItems` — returns the full list of all items (before filtering)
-- `selectedItem` — returns the currently selected item
+* `filteredItems` — returns the list of items currently matching the search query
-- `selectIndex:` — programmatically select item by index
+* `selectIndex:` — selects an item by its index (0-based)
+* `selectedIndex` — returns the index of the currently selected item
+* `selectedItem` — returns the currently selected item
-- `whenSelectionChangedDo:` — triggered when the selection changes
+* `whenSelectionChangedDo:` — sets a callback to be triggered when the selection changes
+* `textInput` — returns the internal text input presenter used for filtering

 #### Example